f4b4nd/airbnb-clone/README.md

 - [ ] first, we won't implement an authentification system, we'll just use a basic profile with "liked houses"

+# Api
+This project uses json-server to mock API.
-Mock data comes from : http://insideairbnb.com/get-the-data/
+Mock data files come from : http://insideairbnb.com/get-the-data/